 Direct Line car insurance review

 If you’re hit while parked and have to claim on your own policy, will your no claims bonus be hit, too?
-Find out whether Direct Line would cover this.
+Find out whether car insurance from Direct Line would cover this.

 Who is Direct Line?